 Addressing Sexual Misconduct

 Dating Violence, Domestic Violence, Stalking, Sexual Harassment and other acts of Sex and Gender Discrimination

 An assault should be reported directly to the Trenton Police Department (660-359-2121) or local police department at the Outreach Site location.
 NCMC partners with North Central Missouri Mental Health Center to provide counseling.
-The Dean of Student Services or the Title IX Coordinator can assist individuals in making contact with counseling services.
+The Dean of Student Affairs/Title IX Coordinator can assist individuals in making contact with counseling services.
 There are no on-campus counseling services available.